icewind1991/vbsp/README.md

 ## Credits

-This project is adapter from the [quake bsp parser] and wouldn't be possible without information from the [source engine wiki].
+This project is adapted from the [quake bsp parser] and wouldn't be possible without information from the [source engine wiki].

 [quake bsp parser]: https://github.com/Vurich/bsp